Robert Davies (British Army officer): Citation

 The citation from a supplement to the London Gazette of 27 September 1940 (dated 30 September 1940) reads:

 Sapper George Cameron Wylie was also awarded the George Cross for his part in the same action.

 Sergeant James Wilson and Lance-Corporal Herbert Leigh were awarded the British Empire Medal (for meritorious service) (BEM) for their part in the action.

 Later war career

 After defusing the St Paul's bomb, Davies then served in the Middle East, but returned to the United Kingdom for an investiture at Buckingham Palace in February 1942.

 Court-martial

-In May 1942, Davies was court-martialled and convicted of eight charges of fraud, obtaining money dishonestly, and theft, he also pleaded guilty to 13 further charges of issuing cheques without ensuring he had sufficient funds to draw on.
+In May 1942, Davies was court-martialled and convicted of eight charges of fraud, obtaining money dishonestly, and theft.
+He also pleaded guilty to 13 further charges of issuing cheques without ensuring he had sufficient funds to draw on.
 He was cashiered on 1 June 1942, and sentenced to two years' imprisonment, reduced to 18 months following review by the General Officer Commanding, London District.

+He afterwards migrated to Australia.
+In 1955 he was appointed by the Chief Engineer (EPC Hughes) of the Portland (Victoria) Harbour Trust, then under construction as Construction Engineer overseeing all work being performed in quarries, on the two breakwaters and wharves.
+His appointment was unannounced and resented by some of the existing technical staff who openly raised questions about his background, experience and qualifications.
+No verifiable information was made public.
+He lived with his wife and daughter in a Harbour Trust housing community and is believed to have continued this role until the completion of the Harbour construction in the late 1950s.